kschumann/scheduleReminders/README.md

 Schedule Reminders is a Google Add-On available for free in Google Workspace Marketplace

-code.gs - googlescript file that schedules the reminders settings.html - settings page that allows users to configure sheet and time
+code.gs - googlescript file that schedules the reminders setup.html - settings page that allows users to configure sheet and time for script to run